magcil/audio-adversarial-attacks/README.md

 ```bash
 python src/run_attack.py --config_file config/attack_config.yaml
 ```

+**Note**:
+To run the experiments on audioset you need to create an ontology that maps .wav filenames to hypercategories.
+This can be achieved by running the `create_subset_audioset.py` script.
+This script returns a json file containing the required format.

+Parameters of script:
+1. -hc : Hypercategory mapping found in `ontologies/hypercategory_from_ontology.json`
+2. -tl : True labels ontology in `ontologies/audioset_val_true_labels.json`
+3. -n : Number of desired samples.
+4. -t : Target path to store the new ontology.

 ### 3.2 Experiments on ESC-50:

 To run the experiments on the ESC-50 dataset, first download the dataset from <a href="https://www.kaggle.com/datasets/mmoreaux/environmental-sound-classification-50">https://www.kaggle.com/datasets/mmoreaux/environmental-sound-classification-50</a>.
 The models need to be finetuned on this dataset, thus run the script: